spree/spree/guides/src/content/user/configuration/configuring_inventory.md

 ![New Stock Transfer](../../../images/user/config/new_stock_transfer.jpg)

-You can enter an optional Reference Number which can correlate to a PO number, a transfer request number, a tracking number, or any other identifier you wish to use.
+You can enter an optional Reference Number that can correlate to a PO number, a transfer request number, a tracking number, or any other identifier you wish to use.

 Next, select your Source and Destination stock locations.
 If you are receiving stock from a supplier, check the "Receive Stock" checkbox and the "Source" drop-down box will be hidden.